 - Have items with you that remind you of your own culture, family and friends

-- Find places that sell spices and foods that you are familiar with.
+- Find places that sell foods that you are familiar with.
 Try cooking foods that you enjoy from your own culture.

 You may have come here with a view of the U.S. and Americans from your home countries and families that will probably grow and change after some time here.
 It is our hope that we can help answer your questions, and adjust well to your new life here!

 Being new to the DeKalb area, it is almost certain that you will be wanting to find certain things that are either necessities or that will make like more enjoyable.
 Below you will find some helpful information on some of the things you will want to find.